ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Link: None

+<a id="7745"></a>
+**Trace Flag: 7646**<br />
+Function: Forces Query Store to not flush data to disk on database shutdown.<br />
+Note: Using this trace may cause Query Store data not previously flushed to disk to be lost in case of shutdown.
+For a SQL Server shutdown, the command SHUTDOWN WITH NOWAIT can be used instead of this trace flag to force an immediate shutdown.<br />
+Link: [MSDN ms188396]<br />
+Scope: global only

+<a id="7752"></a>
+**Trace Flag: 7752**<br />
+Function: Enables asynchcronous load of Query Store.<br />
+Note: Use this trace flag if SQL Server is experiencing high number of QDS_LOADDB waits related to Query Store synchronous load (default behavior).<br />
+Link: [MSDN ms188396]<br />
+Scope: global only

 <a id="7806"></a>
 **Trace Flag: 7806**<br />
-Function: SQL 9 - Enables a dedicated administrator connection on SQL Express, DAC resources are not reserved by default<br />
+Function: Enables a dedicated administrator connection (DAC) on SQL Server Express.
+By default, no DAC resources are reserved on SQL Server Express.<br />
 Link: [MSDN ms188396]<br />
 Link: https://msdn.microsoft.com/en-us/library/ms189595.aspx<br />
 Link: https://sqlperformance.com/2012/08/sql-memory/test-your-dac-connection<br />